lenstronomy.Util package

 Parameters:

-• numPix – number of pixels per axis
+• num_pix – number of pixels per axis

-• deltapix – pixel scale per axis
+• delta_pix – pixel scale per axis

 • subgrid_res – super-sampling resolution relative to the stated pixel size